New Seahawks receiver Keenan Reynolds hoping to ‘make it look like I never played quarterback’

 But it quickly hit Reynolds.

 “I’m pretty sure he thought I was Doug Baldwin,’’ Reynolds said. “. … in my mind I said ‘I watched you growing up but we don’t know each other like that.’
 I kind of just went along with it for that moment.
-I think when Doug came out to warmup he realized, ‘okay, that’s not Doug.’’’
+I think when Doug came out to warmup he realized, ‘OK, that’s not Doug.’ ’’

 Reynolds laughed as he told the story, which arose from a question about having been mistaken for Baldwin by fans before the game hoping for an autograph.